 You will receive complete instructions for registering after you have been admitted.

-As a state-supported university, Oregon Tech offers degree completion programs at affordable rates.
+As a state-supported university, Oregon Tech offers online degree completion programs at affordable rates.
 There is no out-of-state surcharge for non-Oregon residents.
-Current information about our tuition and fees can be found on the Distance Ed web site under Financial Matters.
-Student who take six credits or more per term may qualify for financial aid.
+Current information about tuition and fees can be found under Online Costs.
+Students who take six credits or more per term may qualify for financial aid.